 - Raise sensitivity to host countries’ political, environmental, and social climate.

-- Support international human rights and labour agreements.
+- Support international human rights and labor agreements.

-Carry back all non-degradable litter such as empty bottles, tins, plastic bags etc. These must not litter the environment or be buried.
-They must be disposed in municipal dustbins only.
-Observe the sanctity of holy sites, temples and local cultures.
+Carry back all non-degradable litter such as empty bottles, tins, plastic bags, and everything not belonging in nature.
+All nondegradable items should not be buried but disposed of, only in municipal dustbins.
+Observe the sanctity of holy sites, temples, and local cultures.
 Cut noise pollution.
-Do not blare aloud radios, tape recorders or other electronic entertainment equipment in nature resorts, sanctuaries and wildlife parks.
+Do not blare aloud radios, tape recorders, or other electronic entertainment equipment in nature resorts, sanctuaries, and wildlife parks.
 In case temporary toilets are not set-up near campsites, after defecation, cover with mud or sand.
 Make sure that the spot is at least 30 meters away from the water source.
 Respect people’s privacy while taking photographs.
-Ask for prior permission before taking a photograph.
+Ask for prior permission before taking a picture.

 When you travel, learn about your destination before you get there.
-Read guidebooks, travel articles, histories, and/or novels by local authors and pay particular attention to customs such as greetings, appropriate dress, eating behaviours, etc. Becoming aware and sensitive to these customs will increase local acceptance of you as a tourist and enrich your trip.
+Read guidebooks, travel articles, histories, and or novels by local authors and pay particular attention to customs such as greetings, appropriate dress, and eating behaviors.
+Becoming aware and sensitive to these customs will increase local acceptance of you as a tourist and enrich your trip.
 Follow established guidelines.
-Ask your eco-tour operator, guide and/or the local authorities what their guidelines are for limiting tourism’s impact on the environment and local culture.
+Ask your eco-tour operator, guide, and or the local authorities what their instructions are for limiting tourism’s impact on the environment and local culture.
 Staying on trails, packing up your trash, and remaining set distances away from wildlife are a few ways to minimize your impact in sensitive areas.
 Seek out and support locally owned businesses.
 Support local businesses during your eco-travels to ensure maximum community and conservation benefit from your spending.